-It appears Pennsylvania will be following the New Jersey model by requiring all affiliates to be licensed before promoting licensed PA betting and gaming sites.
-This means anyone interested in promoting legal online casinos or sportsbooks in PA will have to receive a license from the PGCB before being eligible to receive commissions.
+Pennsylvania follows the New Jersey model by requiring all affiliates to be licensed before promoting licensed PA betting and gaming sites.
+This means anyone interested in promoting legal online casinos or sportsbooks in PA must apply for and receive a license from the PGCB before being eligible to receive commissions.

 Note: In the context of this post, the word “affiliates” refers to those who promote gambling and sports betting sites in return for an advertising commission.
 The typical example of an affiliate is someone who operates a website, discusses online gaming and shares links to licensed betting sites that in turn pay the website operator a commission.